jbfreels/jbfreels.com/content/posts/mindful-life-journal.md

 Guess we can now put this to the test.
 Though I do believe having a physical book in an area I frequent will definitely benefit my daily writing.

 Tomorrow starts day one.

+## Update March 1st, 2020
+I've only missed one full day so far.
+The journal does have me do an entry at night and I'm not very fond of it.
+It asks you to reflect on the bad of the day and I don't really like that so I don't feel bad about missing nights.
+Maybe I should just skip that part.